-Mr. Cushman is Chairman, Global Transactions of Cushman & Wakefield, Inc. He has served as its Chairman, Co-Chairman or Senior Advisor, Office of the CEO, since it merged with Cushman Realty Corporation in 2001.
+John C. Cushman, III Director Age: 79 Mr. Cushman is currently the Chairman, Global Transactions of Cushman & Wakefield, Director Since: 2003 Inc. and has served in that role since September 2015.
+He served as its Chairman, Board Committees: Compensation, Nominating and Corporate Governance Co-Chairman or Senior Advisor, Office of the CEO, since it merged with Cushman Realty Corporation from 2001 to August 2015.
 Mr. Cushman co-founded Cushman Realty Corporation in 1978 and also served as its Chief Executive Officer.
 Mr. Cushman also serves as Director and Chief Executive Officer of Cushman Winery Corporation, which is the owner of Zaca Mesa Winery, and which he co-founded in 1972.
 Mr. Cushman is a 1963 graduate of Colgate University where he also earned an Honorary Doctorate in Humane Letters in 2008, and he completed the Advanced Management Program at Harvard University in 1977.
+Specific Qualifications, Attributes, Skills & Experience